scummvm/scummvm/backends/platform/atari/readme.txt

 ---------------------

-This port requires an Atari computer with TT or Falcon compatible video modes with at least 4+32 MB of RAM.
+This port requires an Atari computer with TT or Falcon compatible video modes with at least 4+32 MB of RAM (this applies to the "slim" version, the "fat" one requires more due its file size).
 It runs fine also in Hatari and ARAnyM but in case of ARAnyM don't forget to disable fVDI to show Videl output.

 Main features
 -------------

-- Optimized for the Atari TT/Falcon: ideally the CT60/CT63/CT60e but some games run fine on the AfterBurner040, CT2/DFB@50 MHz, Speedy@48 MHz or even less!
+- Optimised for the Atari TT/Falcon: ideally the CT60/CT63/CT60e but some games run fine on the AfterBurner040, CT2/DFB@50 MHz, Speedy@48 MHz or even less!

 - Full support for the SuperVidel, incl. the SuperBlitter (!)